hubitor/dotfiles-13/README.md

 Can be installed by cloning this repo into your home and running the `install.sh` script.
 The script will back up your old dotfiles.
 Use at your own risk.

+The repo has different branches for the different computers I use.
+There's some stuff such as paths and monitor setup that you'll need to adapt to your environment.

 ## Screenshot

 ![screenshot](https://raw.githubusercontent.com/Remedan/dotfiles/master/screenshot.png)